Ruby Agent FAQ

 ScoutApm::Transaction.ignore!

-You can ignore all background jobs by setting enable_background_jobs: false in your configuration file.
-See the configuration options.
+You can also disable all background jobs by setting enable_background_jobs: false in your configuration file.
+See the configuration option.